-S1G Sector Operation element may be provided in Association Response frame when dot11S1GSectorizationActivated is true and it indicates the GrpID allocated to that station to be used during the sectorization purpose, the type of sectorization method, the value of the Period field, and the Sector Duration if all the sector durations are equal.
+S1G Sector Operation elementcan be provided in Association Response frame when dot11S1GSectorizationActivated is true and it indicates the GrpID allocated to that station to be used during the sectorization purpose, the type of sectorization method, the value of the Period field, and the Sector Duration if all the sector durations are equal.
 If the Sector Duration (the sector time duration) is not equal for all sectors the Sector Duration value provided at the association time has zero value.
 The values of Sector ID and Omni are omitted by the station in the Association Response frame.
 By default all the stations consider themselves in GrpID zero unless is specified otherwise via the Association Response frame.
 This way all the stations can transmit at any time before their association.
 It is expected that during the association, stations receive a non-zero GrpID, which will restrict their activity to a particular sector interval or during Omni time interval.
-The AP may allow some stations to have the group zero even after association, for instance public safety stations or some high priority sensors.
+The APcan allow some stations to have the group zero even after association, for instance public safety stations or some high priority sensors.

 Instructions to TGah Editor: Modify the sentence below in P110L20 as follows:

-The Periodic Training Indicator is set to 1 to indicate periodic sector training is conducted by the AP and stations may perform Sector training.
+The Periodic Training Indicator is set to 1 to indicate periodic sector training is conducted by the AP and stationscan perform Sector training.

 8.4.2.170k.2 S1G Capabilities info field